tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 automatically remove _import_ statements or simply refuse the code's submission if it finds an _import_ statement.

-Standard Python, without using native extensions (additional ones or Python standard library's ones) does not allow tampering with memory nor threading and thus we wil avoid those two issues.
+Standard Python, without using native extensions (additional ones or Python standard library's ones) does not allow tampering with memory nor threading and thus we will avoid those two issues.

 ### Implementation-specific security measures (not Python-specific)